Forensic Scientist

 If the bar code if worn off of a computer and you are trying to figure out what the bar codes numbers were.
 How can you get the numbers?
 Cause where the bar code was before it was torn off.
 It left a lil bit of the code is visible.

-Asked by Laray kirker over 8 years ago
+Asked by Laray kirker almost 10 years ago

 I would try an alternate light source, UV or IR light or even white light with colored filters.
 That might make it more visible.
 Other than that, I don't know, sorry.
 You'd have to ask a document examiner, they might have more techniques for working with paper.